-Renewable Exemption from Ad Valorem Taxes - HB 867 by Rep. Rodrigues (R) would exempt: renewable energy devices from the tangible personal property tax; devices that store energy from solar, wind, geothermal deposits from the ad valorem tax for residential property; and would create an ad valorem tax exemption for devices on commercial property that generate or store energy from solar, wind and geothermal deposits.
+Renewable Exemption from Ad Valorem Taxes - HB 867 by Rep. Rodrigues (R) would exempt: renewable energy devices from the tangible personal property tax;

+devices that store energy from solar, wind, geothermal deposits from the ad valorem tax for residential property; and would create an ad valorem tax exemption for devices on commercial property that generate or store energy from solar, wind and geothermal deposits.
 The tax exemptions would be for 3 years beginning January 1, 2013 through December 31, 2016.
 After January 1, 2017, the exemption would become permanent if HJR 865 or a similar constitutional amendment is approved in the November 2016 general election.
 HB 867 passed out of its first committee.

-Renewable Energy Source Device Exemption - House Joint Resolution 865 by Rep. Rodrigues (R) is a proposed amendment to the State Constitution to: 1) require the Legislature, by general law, to exempt the assessed value of a renewable energy source device from tangible personal property tax; and 2) to allow the Legislature, by general law, to prohibit the consideration of renewable energy devices in the determination of the assessed value of residential or non-residential real property for ad valorem tax purposes.
+Renewable Energy Source Device Exemption - House Joint Resolution 865 by Rep. Rodrigues (R) is a proposed amendment to the State Constitution to: 1) require the Legislature, by general law, to exempt the assessed value of a renewable energy source device from tangible personal property tax; and 2) to allow the Legislature, by general law, to prohibit the consideration of renewable energy devices in the determination of the assessed value of residential or nonresidential real property for ad valorem tax purposes.
 HJR 865 passed out of its first committee.

 Siting Facilities - SB 484 by Sen. Simpson (R), HB 933 by Rep. La Rosa (R), and HB 873 by Mayfield (R) would require electric utilities to notify the affected county, rather than the regional planning council as currently required, of plans to site substations, transmission lines and power plants.
-SB 484 passed out of its first committee.
-HB 933 was amended before passage out of its first committee and is now a companion measure to SB 484.
+SB 484 and HB 933 passed out of their second committee.